 With digital transformation firmly taking hold, the highest-performing companies no longer rely on guesswork to make decisions.
 Gathering hard data and using analytic tools is a more accurate and effective approach to maximizing growth.
 As such, there's plenty of preparation involved before you start building your business' sales pipeline.

 Top-heavy pipelines are common, with ample new opportunities that the number of conversions doesn't reflect.
 Bottom-heavy pipelines are less common but also drain revenue.
-Having more closes than prospects might feel good short term, but it's a volatile situation to be in and makes accurate forecasting almost impossible.
+Having more closes than prospects might feel good short term, but it's a volatile situation to be in and makes accurate sales forecasting almost impossible.

 - Organizational goals and revenue targets